Jimin: Health

 In 2017, during BTS' Wings Tour, Jimin was unable to participate in the show in Macau due to neck and shoulder cramping.
 The following year, while in London for the Love Yourself World Tour, he withdrew from the band's scheduled performance on The Graham Norton Show because of "severe muscle pain in his neck and back", according to a statement released by Big Hit Entertainment.

 In 2022, Jimin was hospitalized after having abdominal pain and a mild sore throat.
 He underwent appendicitis surgery on January 31 and received a positive COVID-19 diagnosis.

 Military service

-On November 22, 2023, Big Hit announced through Weverse that Jimin, along with bandmates RM, V, and Jungkook, had started the enlistment process to carry out his mandatory military service.
-He enlisted as an active duty soldier on December 12 at the Army 5th Division Recruit Training Center in Yeoncheon.
+On November 22, 2023, Big Hit announced through Weverse that Jimin, along with bandmates RM, V, and Jung Kook, had started the enlistment process to carry out his mandatory military service.
+He enlisted as an active duty soldier on December 12 at the Army 5th Division Recruit Training Center in Yeoncheon with Jung Kook using the buddy system.
 He completed his five weeks of basic training in January 2024, placing first as an outstanding trainee and received the Best trainee commendation award from the Division Commander, taking an oath as the representative of all trainees in his unit.
 He was then appointed to an Artillery Unit in the 5th Infantry Division.
 In June, Jimin received an early promotion and was selected as a Special Class Warrior for his excellent military performance.
 He was formally discharged on June 11, 2025.